-County boards of supervisors may allow the use of all-terrain vehicles (ATVs or UTVs) on designated county roads for a specified period under Iowa Code §321I.10.
-ISAC opposes legislation requiring counties to allow the use of ATVs or UTVs on secondary roads.
+County boards of supervisors may allow the use of off-highway vehicles (OHVs) on designated county roads for a specified period under lowa Code §321I.10.
+ISAC opposes legislation requiring counties to allow the use of OHVs, including all-terrain vehicles (ATVs) and off-road utility vehicles (ORVs), on secondary roads.
 These vehicles are not designed for use on roads and improper use could lead to both accidents and considerable damage to county roads.
-Given the safety concerns and impact these vehicles could have on secondary roads, ISAC supports local control over road use and the ability of boards of supervisors to make a decision regarding the use of ATVs or UTVs on county roads in their jurisdiction.
+Given the safety concerns and impact these vehicles could have on secondary roads, ISAC supports local control over road use and the ability of boards of supervisors to make a decision regarding the use of OHVs on county roads in their jurisdiction.